aShutOSh0139/Fraud_Transaction_Detector/README.md

 - **Data Preprocessing**: Handles missing values, encodes categorical data,scales features and undersampling of unbalanced class.
 - **Model Building**: Implements machine learning algorithm to classify transactions as fraudulent or non-fraudulent- GPU accelerated RandomForestClassifier of CuML library is used to be trained on large dataset.
-- **Model Fine-Tuning**:The Classifier is Fine tuned usng GridSearchCV and Custom tuning techniques for better performance.
-**Note:**CuPy and CuML are not already installed on google colaboratory runtimes.
+**Note:** CuPy and CuML are not already installed on google colaboratory runtimes.
 Here is the way to install it.
 ```
 # Install NVIDIA Rapids libraries
 pip install --extra-index-url=https://pypi.nvidia.com cudf-cu11 cuml-cu11